Line 2 Bloor–Danforth: Fare collection

 All types of TTC fares are accepted at staffed subway station entrances.
 Presto cards can be purchased and loaded with money or digital monthly TTC passes at automatic fare vending machines, which also sell Presto 1-ride, 2-ride or day pass tickets.
 Presto cards and tickets are accepted at all TTC subway station entrances.

 On December 1, 2019, all subway station collector booths were permanently closed and replaced by roaming customer service attendants.
-While customers would still be able to pay their fares by senior or youth TTC tickets, tokens or day passes, these were no longer available for purchase at stations and no change will be given to customers who pay cash fares.
+While customers were able to pay their fares by senior or youth TTC tickets, tokens or day passes, these were no longer available for purchase at stations and no change will be given to customers who pay cash fares.